meltano/meltano/docs/src/_reference/settings.md

 - When creating a new project, pass `--no_usage_stats` to [`meltano init`](/reference/command-line-interface#init)
 - In an existing project, set the `send_anonymous_usage_stats` setting to `false`
-- To disable tracking in all projects in one go, enable the `MELTANO_DISABLE_TRACKING` environment variable
+- To disable tracking in all projects in one go, disable the `MELTANO_SEND_ANONYMOUS_USAGE_STATS` environment variable

 #### How to use